Iritty: Transportation

 Iritty lies at an equal distance from the nearby cities of Kannur, Thalassery, Mahe, Taliparamba and Virajpet (Karnataka State).
 The proposed Kannur Mysore National Highway or SH 30 passes through Iritty connecting Thalassery, Mattanur Airport and Kodagu.
 This was initially called the TC Road by the British.
 This highway is used by interstate bus services plying to Madikeri, Mysore and Bangalore.

 SH 36 connects Iritty with Taliparamba that gives access to other towns like Irikkur and Sreekandapuram.

 Keezhur is the starting point of Iritty town.
 This place is well-connected by road from both Kannur and Thalassery.
 There are frequent buses from Iritty and to both these places and to several places across Kerala including Kottayam, Cochin (Ernakulam), Mangalore, Kasaragod, Panathur, Kanhangad, Cherupuzha, Wayanad and Kozhikode.
 There is no railway line, with the nearest railway stations at Kannur and Thalassery.
 The nearest airport is Kannur International Airport, at Mattannur is located 19.5 km south-west of Iritty.

 Commerce

 Iritty is one of the major towns of the Kannur district.
-With nearby villages which produce cash crops and plantation crops, Iritty is a major commercial town too.
-It is one of the growing towns in the district.
+Nearby villages produce cash crops and plantation crops, making Iritty a major commercial town.
 Iritty is famous for cash crops such as pepper, rubber and cashew nuts, some of which are sold under regional brands in various auction houses and commodities markets.

 Iritty is primarily a trading town.
 Iritty is headquarters to several State Government offices.
 Most of these offices have jurisdiction over nearby towns like Mattanur and Peravoor.